Toronto subway: Winter operations

 Switches and power rails are vulnerable to malfunction under extreme winter conditions such as heavy snow or freezing rain.
 During such events, the TTC runs "storm trains" overnight along subway lines to keep power rails clear of ice.
 The TTC also has trains to apply an anti-freeze to the power rail once freezing rain starts.

-These precautions were also used on Line 3 Scarborough, which uses two power rails.
+These precautions were also used on Line 3 Scarborough, which used two power rails.
 After reviewing operations during the winter of 2018–2019, the TTC decided to change its procedures for Line 3.
-Thus, about two hours before an expected storm, the TTC may decide to shut down Line 3 and replace it with bus service.
+Thus, about two hours before an expected storm, the TTC would decide whether to shut down Line 3 and replace it with bus service.
 Just before the storm of February 2, 2022, the TTC replaced all Line 3 trains with 25 buses.

 To keep switches in the yards from freezing, crews use switch heaters and manually monitor them to ensure they stay in working order during winter storms.
 Workcars are run as storm trains within the yards to prevent ice from building up on the power rails.
 The TTC stores subway trains in tunnels along main lines rather than in exterior yards.